leabs/Wordpress-Custom-Theme/wp-content/plugins/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 11.0.0 =
+Release Date: April 16th, 2019

+We've made huge changes to the schema.org markup we output, adding multiple different types of Schema.
+Be sure to check [our posts on yoast.com about this release](https://yoa.st/schema-release-post)!

+Enhancements:

+* Schema changes:
+	* Adds `Person` markup for author pages.
+	* Adds `WebPage` markup for all pages.
+	* Adds `Article` markup for posts, with `Person` markup for the author.
+	* Changes the ‘Organization or Person’ section of the Knowledge graph settings to allow selecting an author that is the ‘Person’ that the website represents.
+* Adds MySpace, SoundCloud, Tumblr and YouTube URL input fields to people’s profiles.

+Bugfixes:

+* Fixes an issue where the metabox would not display on term edit pages when running the development build of Gutenberg.

+= 10.1.3 =
+Release Date: April 4th, 2019

+Bugfixes:

+* Reverted a fix relating replacement variables on the block editor, which was causing a slow and unworkable editting experience.
+* Fixes a bug where the license information from MyYoast is being saved aggressively, causing updates in MyYoast to take 24 hours to show up in the site.
+* Fixes a bug where the `rel="publisher"` Google+ tag was being output on the frontend if that profile was provided in the past.
+* Fixes a bug where the server could experience a high load when using external object cache.
+* Fixes the bug where Yoast SEO would contact Yoast.com for license checks on specific Yoast-pages even when no Yoast addons are installed.

+= 10.1.2 =
+Release Date: April 3rd, 2019

+Bugfixes:

+* Fixes the bug where Yoast SEO would contact Yoast.com for license checks even when no Yoast addons are installed.

 = 10.1.1 =
 Release Date: April 2nd, 2019